IdeaKing/ARDD/README.md

 <h1> ARDD
   - Auto Retinal Disease Detection </h1>

-<h3> ARDD is the winning webapp of the 2021 Congressional App Challenge for Virginia's 11th District. </h3>
+<h3> ARDD is the winning webapp of the 2021 Congressional App Challenge for Virginia's 11th District.
+Created by Thomas Chia, Sreya Devarakonda, and Cindy Wu. </h3>

 AARD uses object detection and semantic image classification.
 The models used are: YOLOv3 and M-NET with Polar Transformation.
 The webapp is run on the Flask Micro WebFramework and can be run on a WSGI server.